syncfusion-content/wpf-docs/wpf/SfSmithChart/Getting-Started.md

 {% endtabs %}

-The following chart is created as a result of the above codes.
+The following smith chart is created as a result of the above codes.

 ![SfSmithChart with Line series including legend](Getting-Started_images/Getting-Started_img7.png)